ctb/titus-blog/src/2016-sbg-patent-email.rst

 this criteria.
 We would welcome patent reform, and would rather not spend our funds on patents.
 We are significantly larger than a lab, but tiny compared to our established software/biotech competitors, and ultimately can't match their legal funds.
-We'dd also love to see the demise of patent trolls.
+We'd also love to see the demise of patent trolls.
 Thus, it is not our intention to limit scientific discussion / publication.